CalinaWinfield/VisualPortfolio/README.md

 1. PORT=5000
 - Ensure your IP address is allowed to connect with the dabase on MongoDB Atlas
 - On back end run then server using: "node server.js"

+  ### To run the front end
+  - go to VisPortfolio/frontend on your terminal and run: npm install
+  - run with: ng serve
 ## Team Roles

 #### Spring 2025